 For many of you, making all-purpose flour is going to be too much work.
 You’re working two jobs, short on time as it is or don’t have the patience to wait for the coffee grinder… I get that.
 But if you have the time, I urge you to at least give the idea some thought.

 Most of the all-purpose flour on store shelves are either laden with synthetic chemicals to supposedly make it healthier or drenched in chemicals to make it white.
 Some all-purpose flours are both!
 If it’s possible to avoid these chemicals and additives, then we should at least give it a shot.

 However, if you fall into the short on time/don’t have equipment category, I recommend buying an all-purpose flour that is not enriched nor bleached if at all possible.
-There are a few brands out there, but Hodgson Mill would be one that I’ve tried myself and can recommend.
+There are a few brands out there, but Bob’s Red Mill and Jovial’s einkorn flour would be ones that I’ve tried myself and can recommend.